yafrica/coinbase-api-v2-java/README.md

 ## Current limitations

-- The remote call by API Key or OAuth is not tested yet
+- The remote call by OAuth is not tested yet
 - All the features from API are not yet implemented (please ask if you want one missing quickly)